nucleuscloud/neosync/docs/docs/guides/neosync-local-dev.md

 make compose-dev-auth-down
 ```

+## Setup with Tilt

 ### Docker Desktop

 If using Docker Desktop, the host file path to the `.data` folder will need to be added to the File Sharing tab.

 The allow list can be found by first opening Docker Desktop. `Settings -> Resources -> File Sharing` and add the path to the Neosync repository.

-If you don't want to do this, the volume mappings can be removed from the compose file, or by removing the PVC for Tilt.
+If you don't want to do this, the volume mappings can be removed by removing the PVC for Tilt.
 This comes at a negative of the local database not surviving restarts.

-## Setup with Tilt
+### Cluster Setup

 Step 1 is to ensure that the `kind` cluster is up and running along with its registry.
 This can be manually created, or done simply with `ctlptl`.